ShaneD20/Mu-Lang-Compiler/README.md

 // “it’s one”

 ```
 Loops are controlled by 'while' and 'until'.
+While is the standard loop that will break when the condition is false.
+Until is the same operations except the loop will break if true.
+This is to allow programmers to think with the booleans they have available and not worry about inverting.
+A programmer is free to write "until queue.isEmpty()" or "until stack.size() > 100".
 ```
 let #count := 1;